garyillyes/cbcp/draft-illyes-aipref-cbcp.md

 Depending on a site's setup (computing resources and software efficiency) and its size, crawling may slow down the site or even take it offline altogether.
-Crawler operators must ensure that their crawlers are equipped with back-out logic that relies on at least the standard signals defined by {{Section 15.6 of HTTP-SEMANTICS}}, preferably also additional heuristics such as a change in the relative response time of the server.
+Crawler operators must ensure that their crawlers are equped with back-out logic that relies on at least the standard signals defined by {{Section 15.6 of HTTP-SEMANTICS}}, preferably also additional heuristics such as a change in the relative response time of the server.